furious4ngel/calculator/README.md

 ## What I Learned
 ### HTML
-I don't absolutely need IDs to target elements in JavsScript.
+I don't need IDs to target elements in JavaScript.
 Classes can be used to target them too.

 ### CSS